 SQL Server Analysis Services To Power BI

-They're important because they model the real-world.
-Successful organizations unify the minds and hearts of the team and simplify the mantra they live by and this is exactly what the Semantic Model does for your Analytics - it unifies your organization-wide and cross platform data and simplifies the data-driven mantra that your team lives by.
+Having a Bi Semantic layer sets the stage for the collaborative composition that is modern BI.
+Successful organizations unify the hearts and minds of the team, they simplify the mantra they live by and this is exactly what the Semantic Model does for your Analytics - it unifies your organization-wide and cross platform data and simplifies the data-driven culture that your team lives by.